Blockchair/Blockchair.Support/API.md

 ### Changelog

+* v.2.0.14 - Mar 6th
+    * Added xpub support in test mode.
+There's now support for retrieving info about multiple addresses using xpub keys.
+Use `https://api.blockchair.com/{chain/dashboards/xpub/{xpub}`.
+See `xpub support` in the docs.
+    * Extended data aggregation abilities (still in test mode), see `Data aggregation support` in the docs.
+Now it's possbile to find correlations with price, and use special functions (e.g. to calculate SegWit adoption).
+    * We're DEPRECATING API v.1 and will be shutting it down on April 1st, 2019.
+    * We're DEPRECATING undocumented `?export=` functionality when exporting large datasets without an API key.
+This feature will be documented in one of the next updates.
+    * Full support for `CREATE2` in Ethereum (see `https://blockchair.com/ethereum/calls?q=type(create2)#`)
+    * When using CSV/TSV API (undocumented `?export=` functionality) amounts in USD are now shown as in the JSON API version (previously you had to divide them by 10000). `bitcoin.outputs.type`, `ethereum.transaction.type`, and `ethereum.calls.type` now yield strings (e.g. `pubkeyhash` instead of `2`).
 * v.2.0.13 - Feb 13th - Added support for Cyrillic characters in fulltext search, e.g. `https://api.blockchair.com/bitcoin/outputs?q=script_bin(~привет)`
 * v.2.0.12 - Feb 12th - Fixed a bug in Ethereum where some contract creations were erroneously shown as failed (thanks Daniel Luca for noticing)
 * v.2.0.11 - Feb 5th